kriss21/CS6910-A2/readme.md

 This is a jupyter notebook containing the code for part A question 5, guided backpropogation, of the assignment.
 The code runs guided backpropation on 10 random neurons in the last convolution layer of the model on an image from test dataset.

 **Note** : The data directory location is relative to our system directory structure.
 To reproduce the results set the data directory correctly to your data location while loading data.

+## Part B

+**PartB.ipynb** :

+The data extraction is done using ImageDataGenerator available in keras.preprocessing .
+It converts our input images into size (224,224).

+It uses pretrained models existing in keras API for fine tuning to our iNaturalist Dataset.
+The models used were :
+1) ResNet50
+2) InceptionV3
+3) InceptionResNetv2

+The next segment contains setting up the configuration for our sweep followed by code to setup the sweep and then the function to run in the sweep.